Giants vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Farmer and the Minnesota Twins will aim to out-hit LaMonte Wade Jr and the San Francisco Giants at Target Field on Tuesday at 7:40 PM ET.
+Byron Buxton and the Minnesota Twins will meet LaMonte Wade Jr and the San Francisco Giants on Wednesday at Target Field, at 1:10 PM ET.

-Oddsmakers list the Twins as -145 moneyline favorites, while giving the underdog Giants +120 moneyline odds to win.
-The over/under is 8 runs for this matchup (with -110 odds to hit the over and -110 odds on the under).
+The Giants are +135 moneyline underdogs in this matchup against the favorite Twins (-160).
+The over/under for the contest has been set at 7.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.